strimzi/proposals/075-connector-offsets-support.md

     status: "True"
     type: Warning
   ```
+  The operator will leave the annotation on the KafkaConnector resource until either the patch operation succeeds, or the user removes the annotation.
+  This means the operator will retry the patch on every reconciliation, allowing the condition to remain present for the user to see.
 * Strimzi will shortcut and automatically fail to do the reset if the KafkaConnector resource does not have it's `state` set as `stopped`.
+  Similar to if Connect returns on error, the operator will add a condition stating that the operation has failed because the connector is not stopped and therefore offsets cannot be altered, and leave the annotation on the resource.
   The user can update the KafkaConnector to stop the connector and alter the offsets at the same time.
   In that case the operator will first stop the connector, and once that API call returns, then it will make the call to alter the offsets.